 The Furminator is an extremely effective tool for getting into the coat and lifting the dead and loose undercoat out.

-There are some things to consider though.
+There are some things to consider though with these dog grooming tools.
 Make sure that you pick the Furminator that best suits your dog’s coat type.
 The one for longer coated breeds will likely be uncomfortable and could possibly even scratch a shorter coated breed.
 If your dog has a very thin coat, you need to use the tool very gently.